naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

 - On the client side, the web API can be consumed by a single-page application that makes AJAX calls, or by a native client application.

 #### When to use this architecture
-[When to use this architecture]: #when-to-use-this-architecture
+[When to use this architecture]: #when-to-use-this-architecture2
 - The Web-Queue-Worker architecture is typically implemented using managed compute services, either Azure App Service or Azure Cloud Services.
 - Web-Queue-Worker architecture can be considered for following applications:
     - Applications with a relatively simple domain.